-- Before use, shortly immerse the cork plate into sterile water or salt solution.
+- Before use, briefly immerse the cork plate in saline solution.

 - Place the graft on the cork plate dermal side down.
 Alternatively place the graft on a cutting board epidermal side down and subsequently place the cork plate on top of it.
-What ever you do: finally the dermal side of the graft should face the cork plate.
+Whichever technique used the dermal side of the graft should face the cork plate.

 - Don’t let the graft overlap the cork plate.
-The size of the graft should be the same as the size of cork plate (42×42 mm) or just a little bit smaller.
-You can use the cutting aid (“stamp”) to be sure the graft has the correct size (41×41 mm).
+The size of the graft should be the same as the size of cork plate (42×42 mm) or just slightly smaller.
+You can use the cutting aid (“stamp”) to be sure the graft is the correct size (41×41 mm).

 - Don’t spray too much glue on the graft.
 After spraying the graft should appear glossy.
 No “pool” of glue should be seen.
 Spray from a distance of about 20 cm and keep the spray moving over the surface of the graft.

-- Allow the glue to dry for at least 8 minutes before pressing the cork plate with the graft to the pre-folded gauze.
-At shorter drying times the grafts will remain on the cork plate after pressing it to the pre-folded gauze.
+- Allow the glue to dry for at the very least 8 minutes before pressing the cork plate with the graft onto the pre-folded gauze.
 Longer drying times will not harm.

 - Remove the cork plate from the prefolded gauze only immediately before transplantation to prevent the graft from drying.
 If transplantation is delayed, keep the cork plate on the gauze or wrap the prefolded gauzes in moistened dressings.
-You can also unfold the gauzes and put them into sterile water or salt solution until the moment of transplantation.
+You can also unfold the gauzes and put them into saline solution until the moment of transplantation.

-- At transplantation, fix the gauze with the graft islands well on the wound bed with staples.
+- At transplantation, fix the gauze with the graft islands firmly onto the wound bed with staples.
 This is to prevent the gauze from moving during dressing changes.
 Also stretch the fabric (all pleats completely unfolded) before stapling it for good contact between grafts and wound bed.

-- Don’t place the cutting axis on a hard surface (table).
+- Don’t place the cutting axis blades onto a hard surface (table).
 You will damage the blades.
 After use you can take out the axis from the machine and clean the blades with a soft brush.
 Put the axis back in the machine for washing and sterilization.